Planando offers a 10-day trip to discover Morocco.

 Transfer to Marrakech.

-The Riad is located the old kasbah area center, 5 minutes’ walk from the Jemaa el-Fna square (Intangible Heritage of Humanity – UNESCO)
+The Riad are located the old kasbah area center, 5 minutes’ walk from the Jemaa el-Fna square (Intangible Heritage of Humanity – UNESCO)

 Marrakech | Imperial City | Medina World Heritage Site